• Skip to main content

 • ×

 Easy old-fashioned Southern Broccoli Salad is a crowd favorite and always a hit at potlucks and cookouts.
-It’s irresistibly delicious with crisp, chopped fresh broccoli, juicy cherry tomatoes, and Craisins.
+It’s irresistibly delicious with chopped fresh, crunchy broccoli, juicy cherry tomatoes, savory bacon, and Craisins.

 Broccoli salad in a white serving dish with a blue rim.

-1. It’s versatile, and you can tailor it to your family’s tastes or use ingredients you already have on hand.
+1. It’s an easy broccoli salad recipe.
+It’s also versatile, and you can tailor it to your family’s tastes or use ingredients you already have on hand.

 2. Like my Broccoli Cauliflower Salad, it’s the perfect make-ahead vegetable salad.
 It’s best if made up to 24 hours ahead to allow the flavors to come together.

-3. It travels well and can be served at room temperature or chilled.
+3. It travels well and can be served as a cold broccoli salad or at room temperature.

 Ingredients for a broccoli salad including broccoli stalks, tomatoes, and craisins.